dfwcnj/edgarquery/README.md

 usage: edgarcompanyfactstocsv [-h] --file FILE [--directory DIRECTORY]<br/>
 <br/>
 Parse an SEC EDGAR companyfacts json file after it has been altered to deal<br/>
-with its multipart character and generate CSV files from its content<br/>
+with its multipart character and generate CSV files from its content.
+I think<br/>
+that the SEC fixed the multi-json bug<br/>
 <br/>
 options:<br/>
 -h, --help            show this help message and exit<br/>